-- A. To be eligible for admission into a Public Housing Unit at the Development, each Applicant Household must meet the following criteria: - 1.
+- A. Initial Occupancy of Public Housing Units.
+To be eligible for admission into a Public Housing Unit at the Development, each Applicant Household must meet the following criteria: - 1.
 The Applicant Household is a Family (as defined above) or a single person. - 2.
 Each member of the Applicant Household is a citizen of the United States or a non-citizen with eligible immigration status, as defined by HUD (see 24 C.F.R.
-5.500 et seq.). - 3.
-The Annual Income does not exceed any limits set by HUD (as described at 24 C.F.R.
+5.500 et seq.).

+- 3. The Annual Income does not exceed any limits set by HUD (as described at 24 C.F.R.
 5.609), as amended from time to time, or set under the LIHTC Program. - 4.
-Each member of the Applicant Household who is age 6 or over must submit his or her complete and accurate Social Security number by providing a valid Social Security number card issued by the Social Security Administration, or other such evidence of the Social Security number as HUD and, where applicable, AMHA may prescribe in administrative instructions.
-If any member of the Applicant Household who is age 6 or over has not been assigned a Social Security number, the Applicant must certify that no such number has been assigned.
-Such certification must meet the requirements of 24 C.F.R.
-5.216(j). - 5.
-During the LIHTC compliance period, meet the income eligibility requirements for admission to the LIHTC Units as described in this Policy. - B. Initial Occupancy of LIHTC Units.
+Each member of the Applicant Household must have a Social Security number or certify that no such number has been assigned. - 5.
+During the LIHTC compliance period, meet the income eligibility requirements for admission to the LIHTC Units as described in this Policy. - 6.
+For Phase 5, the Applicant Household is an Elderly Family or Near-Elderly Family as required under AMHA's HUD approved Designated Housing Plan - B. Initial Occupancy of LIHTC Units.
 During the LIHTC compliance period, for admission to the LIHTC Units, an applicant household must: - 1.
-Meet the income standards required by the Ohio Housing Finance Agency ("OHFA") under which (i) 40% of the LIHTC Units must be rented to families whose incomes are equal to or less than 60% of Area Median Income ("AMI") at initial occupancy, (ii) 50% of the LIHTC Units must be rented to families whose incomes are equal to or less than 50% of AMI at initial occupancy, and (iii) 10% of the LIHTC Units must be rented to families whose incomes are equal to or less than 35% of AMI at initial occupancy. - 2.
+Meet the income standards required by the Ohio Housing Finance Agency ("OHFA") under which 100% of the LIHTC Units must be rented to families whose incomes are at 60% or less of Area Median Income ("AMI") at initial occupancy, or as stated in the applicable Funding Agreement and Management Plan. - 2.
+Not consist entirely of full-time students, unless (i) a member of the household receives assistance under a federal state or local job training program; (ii) a member of the household receives Temporary Assistance to Needy Families (TANF); (iii) the household consists of a single parent and his or her children, and the parent and children are not tax dependents of another person; or (iv) the household consists solely of a married couple that files a joint tax return. - 3.
 Use the unit only as a private dwelling for the household, and not for business or other purposes; except that, with the prior permission of the Owner, a family may use the unit for incidental purposes related to his or her trade or business, as long as the incidental use complies with local zoning laws, building codes, applicable health and safety laws, and applicable laws for the regulation of business.